lsds/KungFu/README.md

 * Online control: KungFu provides control operators such as ``barrier`` and ``resize`` to seamlessly reconfigure training, even in response to monitored metrics.
 * Extensibility: KungFu has a clean low-level API that allows an easy implementation of new distributed training, monitoring and control algorithms.

-KungFu has a fast and scalable runtime.
+KungFu is fast and scalable.
 It exploits a high-performance implementation of communication, monitoring and control operators, and adopts a decentralized architecture.
 Please check out the performance of KungFu in the Benchmark section below.

 ## Basic Usage